 Nickerson said.
-She recalled many smoking in a festive atmosphere.
+She recalled many smoking in a festive atmosphere at the Smoke-in.
 But it was not merely a party.
 Nickerson said many activists were passing along pamphlets against the Vietnam War and calling for the impeachment of then-President Richard Nixon.

 “We were there to free the plant, free the prisoners, stop the war,” Nickerson said.